riverbed/steelscript/docs/install/windows.rst

 Online Installation
 -------------------

-If your machine has access to the internet, then follow these steps.
+If your machine has access to the Internet, then follow these steps.
 It is usually easiest to install as administrator:

 1. If you don't yet have Python installed on your system, download Python from `python.org`_.
-Be sure to pick the installer from the Python 2 section (2.7.11 at the time this document is written) since SteelScript does not currently support Python 3.
 Download the installer for your platform (32bit vs. 64bit).

 2. Double-click the Python installer and follow the instructions.